The Complete Guide to Deterministic AI Analytics

 Info-Tech Research Group · Chata.ai: Deterministic AI That Does Not Lie

-A business user types a question in plain English — no SQL, no training required.
+Step 1: Natural Language Input A business user types a question in plain English — "What was our revenue by region in Q1?" — no SQL knowledge required, no training needed.

 Deterministic language model building by Chata.ai